There's never been a better time to explore your own backyard.

 If you had set money aside for a special trip that didn’t pan out because of the pandemic, you're in luck.
 Toronto is home to some of the most luxurious hotels, incredible food and stellar shopping in the country.

 The St. Regis Hotel is one of Canada’s top luxury properties with its swanky rooms (if you haven’t seen the Instagram pics of the bathtub with a view, look it up!) and the beautiful Louix Louis restaurant (where you can get a 13 layer chocolate King's Cake).

 Nothing says splurge like an entire spa day.
 The newly renovated and opened Iridium Spa is on the 31st floor of the St. Regis, a 1,400 sq m sanctuary with 14 treatment rooms, plush resting areas, spa butlers and some pretty impressive city views.

-Outside of the hotel, keep the splurge going with a helicopter or private plane ride over Toronto’s skyline.
+Outside of the hotel, keep the splurge going with a helicopter ride with Toronto Heli Tours or a private plane ride over Toronto’s skyline.
 You can even book a chance to drive a Lamborghini!
 Treat yourself (or a loved one) and make it an extra special occasion right here in Toronto.